ezietsman/ezietsman.github.com/_drafts/2014-08-07-playing-with-photogrammetry-3.md

 The contour function returns a list of contours and these in turn are basically lists of the coordinates of the contours' vertices.
-So I know I wanted the positions of the targets (this is what I'm trying to do, afterall), so there is a few ways I can do this:
+So I know I wanted the positions of the targets (this is what I'm trying to do, after all), so there is a few ways I can do this:

 * calculate the centre of mass of the contour vertices